Abdullah007noman/sorting-algorithm/README.md

 ```

 ## How to Use
  1.Open the Notebook in Google Colab
 Click the following link to open the notebook directly in Google Colab:
 (https://colab.research.google.com/)

 Alternatively, you can manually upload the notebook:

-Download the sorting_algorithms.ipynb file from this repository.
+Download the "sorting_algorithms.ipynb" file from this repository.

 Go to Google Colab.